 When should one get tested?

-An HIV test only makes sense if you have significant uncertainties about your HIV status or that of your partner, lead an active sexual life with changing partners, or observe abnormal changes in your body.
+An HIV test only makes sense if you have significant uncertainties about your HIV status or that of your partner, lead an active sex life with changing partners, or observe abnormal changes in your body.

 If you notice any of the above signs, it is advisable to get tested for HIV.
 If you had a risk contact, you should definitely conduct an HIV test for reassurance.
 Pregnant women are also advised to take an HIV test as a precaution, as there is a risk that the baby could become infected with the virus in the womb.